QuaSi-Software/Documentation/docs/resie_input_file_format.md

 ## Optimisation parameters

 The optimisation parameters can be used if multiple simulations should be run to either explore a parameter space, find the optimal component sizing or run a sensitivity analysis.
 ReSiE implements already existing optimisation packages as well as custom options for parametervariation and sensitivity analysis.
 This can be chosen with the `type` parameter and the specific algorithm can be selected with `algorithm` where applicable.
-Information to the available algorithms can be found in the documentation for each package.
+Information on the available algorithms can be found in the documentation for each package.

-Additionally it is important to understand how the objective and parameters to be changed are defined.
+Additionally, it is important to understand how the objective and the parameters to be changed are defined.
 The objective is defined by `objective_function` and `objective_params`.
-The `objective_params` work in a similar way to the [`csv_output_keys` definition](resie_input_file_format.md#output-specification-csv-file) with the additional layer that defines how the values are handled. `economic` and `emissions` are used if the objective is part of results of those calculations.
-For all other output values `sum` and `mean` are used to define how all the outputs over the simulation time are combined into one value.
+The `objective_params` work in a similar way to the [`csv_output_keys` definition](resie_input_file_format.md#output-specification-csv-file), with the additional layer that defines how the values are handled. `economic` and `emissions` are used if the objective is part of the results of those calculations.
+For all other output values, `sum` and `mean` are used to define how the outputs over the simulation period are combined into one value.

 The `objective_function` defines how the objective parameters are combined.
-For single objective optimisation this can either be `sum` or `linear`.
+For single-objective optimisation, this can either be `sum` or `linear`.
 For `linear`, the coefficients are defined with `objective_factors`, using the flattened objective parameter names as keys.
-If the algorithm supports multi objective optimisation, `multi-objective` can also be used.

 For example:

 ```json
 "objective_function": "linear",